ISEL-STRESSES/Gomoku-Web/docs/API-doc.md

 #### Position

-The Position has two parts, the row(x) and the column(y), both are positive integers.
+The Position has two parts, the row(x) and the column(y); both are positive integers.
-The row has to be between 1 and the board size and the column has to be between 1 and the board size.
+The row has to be between 1 and the board size, and the column has to be between one and the board size.
-The board size is defined by the rule.
-`[x,y]`
+The rule defines the board size.

 #### RuleId